percona/pmm/docs/details/commands/pmm-admin.md

     :  Override the default password for accessing the `/metrics` endpoint.
 (Username is `pmm` and default password is the agent ID.)

         !!! caution ""
-            This password is visible in the [inventory].
+            Avoid using special characters like '\', ';' and '$' in the custom password.

     `--query-source=profiler`
     :  Source of queries, one of: `profiler`, `none` (default: `profiler`).